Kentucky school shooting victim's family was able to say goodbye to son before he died

 The distressed father said he recognized his son on the stretcher by his socks, the same ones he laid out for Preston the night before.

-Brian Cope said he was able to tell his son that he loved him one last time before being transported to a nearby hospital.
+Cope said he was able to tell his son that he loved him one last time before being transported to a nearby hospital.

 “There's so many obstacles that could have prevented me from getting there.
 I could've been in a wreck, I could've had a flat tire, anything," Cope said.
 "But I'm firm in my faith that God guided us safely through all of that to get us there, so we could speak to our baby and just let him know we loved him."